rsmp-nordic/rsmp_validator/docs/pages/configuring.md

 port: 13111             # port to listen on
 ips: all                # allowed ip addresses. either 'all' or a list
 rsmp_versions: all      # allowed core version(s). either 'all' or a list
-sxl: tlc                # sxl of the connecting site
+sxl: tlc                # sxl of the connecting site, options are 'core' or 'tlc'
 intervals:
-  timer: 1              # main timer interval (resolution)
+  timer: 1              # main timer interval (resolution), in seconds
-  watchdog: 1           # how often to send watchdog messages
+  watchdog: 1           # how often to send watchdog messages, in seconds
-  update_date: 0        # requested update rate when subscribing to statuses
+  update_date: 0        # requested update rate when subscribing to statuses, in seconds
 timeouts:
-  watchdog: 2           # max time bewteen incoming watchdogs
+  watchdog: 2           # max time bewteen incoming watchdogs, in seconds
-  acknowledgement: 2    # max time until acknowledgement is received
+  acknowledgement: 2    # max time until acknowledgement is received, in seconds
-  connect: 1            # max time until site connects
+  connect: 1            # max time until site connects, in seconds
-  ready: 1              # max time until site completes connecton sequence
+  ready: 1              # max time until site completes connecton sequence, in seconds
-  status_response: 1    # max time until site responds to a status request
+  status_response: 1    # max time until site responds to a status request, in seconds
-  status_update: 1      # max time until site sends a status update
+  status_update: 1      # max time until site sends a status update, in seconds
-  subscribe: 1          # max time until site sends a status update
+  subscribe: 1          # max time until site sends a status update, in seconds
-  command: 1            # max time until a command results in a status update
+  command: 1            # max time until a command results in a status update, in seconds
-  command_response: 1   # max time until site responds to a command request
+  command_response: 1   # max time until site responds to a command request, in seconds
-  alarm: 1              # max time until site raises an alarm
+  alarm: 1              # max time until site raises an alarm, in seconds
-  disconnect: 1         # max time until site disconnects
+  disconnect: 1         # max time until site disconnects, in seconds
-  shutdown: 1           # max time until site shuts down for a restart
+  shutdown: 1           # max time until site shuts down for a restart, in seconds
-components:             # list of rsmp components, organized by type and name
+components:             # list of rsmp components, organized by type and name, in seconds
   main:                 # type
     TC:                 # name. note that this is an (empty) options hash
   signal_group: